-Hardening off generally prevents frost damage to native trees even in severe winters, whereas planted exotics from warmer home areas without hardening-off ability often suffer such damage.
-Frost damage, on the other hand, often occurs when early frosts set in before plants have been hardened off, or a late frost sets in after softening has already occurred.
+Hardening generally prevents frost damage to native trees even in severe winters, whereas planted exotics from warmer home areas without hardening- ability often suffer such damage.
+Frost damage, on the other hand, often occurs when early frosts set in before plants have been hardened, or a late frost sets in after dehardening has already occurred.
 It is especially common to see late frost damage to young foliage that has sprouted and is very sensitive to frosts.
 Cambium damage due to late frost also occurs when the trees are already "in sap", i.e. the plasma is already in an active state.

 The eastern limit of the beech area is probably due to frequent late frost damage, which reduces competitiveness.
-For the herbs of the forest, an increase in cold resistance can also be observed in winter due to hardening off.
+For the herbs of the forest, an increase in cold resistance can also be observed in winter due to hardening.
 However, they are not exposed to such low temperatures under a litter and snow cover.
 In line with this, cold resistance (for example of Hepatica triloba) increases even in the evergreen leaves only down to -15 °C, in the better protected flower buds down to -10 °C and in the rhizomes only down to -7.5 °C.

-It is more difficult to detect damage caused by frost-drying.
+It is more difficult to detect damage caused by frost-drought.
 The shedding of the strongly transpiring leaves, the protection of the buds by hard bud scales, and of the twigs by layers of cork, prevent greater losses of water in deciduous trees in winter.
-Nevertheless, some transpiration of the unleaved branches in winter can be detected; it is higher than in the evergreen conifers, and higher in the hardwood species with a southern distribution than in those occurring farther north.
+Nevertheless, some transpiration of the leafless branches in winter can be detected; it is higher than in the evergreen conifers, and higher in the hardwood species with a southern distribution than in those occurring farther north.
 These transpiration losses become critical when the intensity of insolation increases in spring and the air temperature rises, but the ground is still frozen solid.
 Buds and twigs may then dry out.
 Particularly sensitive in this respect are evergreen species, such as the holly (Ilex) or rod shrubs such as the broom species.

-In general, frost damage occurs during the coldest part of the year, while frost-dry damage occurs in the transitional period to spring and on warm southern slopes (in the northern hemisphere).
+In general, frost damage occurs during the coldest part of the year, while frost drought damage occurs in the transitional period to spring and on warm southern slopes (in the northern hemisphere).
 They should not be confused with late frost damage.

 3 Distribution of the zonobiome VI